logician22/energy-talking-points/src/pages/documents/infrastructure.md

 Americans should reject Biden's phony infrastructure push and demand the infrastructure reform that will allow us to build roads, bridges, and buildings quickly and cost-effectively.

-One piece of legislation that is a major step toward liberating infrastructure-building is @RepGarretGraves's BUILDER Act, which would significantly reform the crippling National Environmental Policy Act.\
+One piece of legislation that is a major step toward liberating infrastructure-building is @RepGarretGraves's BUILDER Act, which would significantly reform the crippling National Environmental Policy Act.
-<\br>

 [https://republicans-transportation.house.gov/builder-act/](https://republicans-transportation.house.gov/builder-act/)